-Individuals who have experienced pain or headaches as a result of teeth grinding could benefit from a range of solutions provided by Pearl Dental Clinic.
+Individuals who have experienced pain or headaches as a result of tooth grinding could benefit from a range of solutions provided by Pearl Dental Clinic.

 Before seeking treatment for the issue, it is important to establish the type of grinding that is occurring and where in the mouth it is taking place in order to find the most effective solution.
 It is also very important to establish a prevention regime to prevent further damage to the dentition.